yashKumar2412/Scales/README.md

 ## Future Improvements
 - Expand Scales to other messaging queues (RabbitMQ, Kafka).
-- Add options for multiple load balancing algorithms.
+- Add options for more load balancing algorithms.
 - Expand test-app with ECS and Lambda examples for better documentation examples.